ahembree/hms-docker/README.md

 - Ombi: 3579
 - Jackett: 9117
 - Transmission: 9091

+**Note:** Since letsencrypt is used by default and it requires letsencrypt to validate the domain, it's required to add the environment variable [`LETSENCRYPT_TEST` set to `true`](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion/blob/master/docs/Let's-Encrypt-and-ACME.md#test-certificates) to every container that uses the `LETSENCRYPT_HOST` and `LETSENCRYPT_EMAIL`.
+This configuration should be added to `docker-compose.override.yml` to allow every host to have their own configuration (with valid SSL certificate or not).

 Although it is device-specific, you can update your ```/etc/hosts``` file (or ```C:\Windows\System32\drivers\etc\hosts``` on Windows) with the format
 ```